This Home Chef Holiday Meal Kit post contains affiliate links and we may be compensated if you make a purchase.

 Holidays can be stressful.
-From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course making a wonderful Holiday meal.
+From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course, making a wonderful Holiday meal.
 It can be a lot.
-Why not take a little bit of stress off of your plate with the Home Chef Holiday meal kit.
-This kit, which is available now, gives you everything you need to create a memorable home-cooked holiday meal without the fuss of planning and shopping.

 Looking for a Holiday Ham?
 Check out our Holiday Ham list with wonderful options from top meat delivery companies.

 Each of the meal kits below can be ordered a la carte so you can pick and choose exactly what you need for your holiday meal.
-All sides serve 6 people, while the ham serves 12-14, and the desserts serve 2 and will ship the week of December 20th.

 You will have to subscribe to Home Chef for that week and can skip weeks or cancel your subscription at any time via your online account.
 Best of all, all orders over $49 ship free!

-Home Chef Holiday Entree 2021
+Home Chef Holiday Entree 2022

-$59.98 each | Serves 12 – 14
+$64.98 each | Serves 14 – 16

 Home Chef has just added a smoked, bone-in, spiral-cut Holiday Ham to their menu for the week of Christmas!
 To cook simply wrap twice in foil, place in your oven, and your delicious holiday centerpiece is done.